mrtumnus/supernote-image-overlay/README.md

-# Image Overlay Script
+# Supernote Image Overlay Script

 A Python script that overlays a foreground image on top of a background image with customizable positioning, margins, and zoom levels.
 The foreground image can be loaded from a file or from the system clipboard.

-The primary intent of this project is to provide a convenient method for producing a template containing an image from a PC (including screenshot).
+The primary intent of this project is to provide a convenient method for producing a Supernote template containing an image from a PC (including screenshot).

 Note: This could probably also be accomplished using ImageMagick.